yusuke817/RT1_3rd_assignment/README.md

 # Future work
 In this assignment, I set the limitation of the robot since the robot will crash against the wall when the speed is too big.
 With PID control, the quality of control will improve and robot will drive faster than now.

-# Functions
-1. menu_ui for users to select the mode
-2. check_user_input for accepting the effective user input about selecting the mode
-3. print_goal for outputting the goal
-4. set_goal for deciding the coordinate -> check the destination is reachable or not
-5. get_goal for storing the goal
-6. goal_reached for checking whether reached or not
-7. cancel_goal for cancelling
-8. manual_driving
-9. assisted_driving
-10. set_user_vel
-11. choose_driving_mode
-12. main